People ask why I only work with Small Businesses in the U.S.

 OCD – Obsessed with their business

-ADD – Simultaneously thinking of at least 12 things while still noticing something else – and sometimes missing the obvious around us
+ADD – Simultaneously thinking of 12 things while still noticing something else – and calling it multi-tasking

-Narcoleptic – capable of falling asleep at a desk at any time (or even standing up) because of staying up the every night working on new ideas
+Narcoleptic – capable of falling asleep at a desk at any time (or even standing up) because of staying up nights working on new ideas

 Insatiable – can’t get enough of business-related reading

 Clueless – unable to notice they haven’t eaten all day or taken a break or missed a family birthday

 Annoyingly Happy – Friends and relatives don’t understand how they work so many hours and be thrilled to do it

 There is nothing more contagious than the energy of a small business owner!